Tonisg91/restmanage-frontend/README.md

 Restmanage is an app for manage restaurants.

+##IMPORTANT:
+If you want to access the administration part, you have to enter the / admin / login path and enter with my account (toni@toni.com Toni123) or create one in / admin / signup (The root password is ironhack)

 ## User Stories
 ### Client
 - **home** - As a client I want to see the homepage of the restaurant